ngodev023/Techdegree-project/README.md

-# Techdegree project number 5 Public API Request
+# Techdegree project number 6 Express Site

-Submitting Project: Aiming for Exceeds expectation, but will settle for less.
+Submitting Project 6: Aiming for Exceeds expectation, but will settle for less.

-A modal window has a close button, and next and back buttons.
-No errors are logged when a user reaches the beginning of the list or end.

-When Modal window is visible, the background takes on a purplish/pink hue.

-Search input takes query and filters based on profile's first or last names or both.
+* App can be started via running the node app.js command.

+* App logs a 404 error in console along with displaying an error page for all nonexistent routes.
+	* the /project/{id} route will render a slightly different message, informing user that there are currently only {project.length} number of projects to display--in addition to a 404 error log and display page.

+* To simulate a network error, head to the /customerror route, which will render/log a 500 error and a message to the user to contact support

+* The following styling changes have been implemented:
+	* Text Shadows have been added to all headers and paragraph elements
+	* Header Fonts have been changed to Tisa
+	* Box background colors have been changed to a medium blue.